sudosammy/knary/README.md

 ```
 go get -u github.com/sudosammy/knary
 ```

-2. Update your domain nameserver to point to a subdomain under itself; such as `ns.knary.tld`.
-If required you can set multiple nameserver records such as `ns1.knary.tld`, `ns2.knary.ltd`.
+2. Update your domain nameserver(s) to point to a subdomain under itself; such as `ns.knary.tld`.
+If required, you can set multiple nameserver records such as `ns1.knary.tld`, `ns2.knary.ltd`.

 3. Create a "Glue Record", sometimes referred to as the "Nameserver Registration", or "Nameserver IP address" to point to your knary server.
 This is what it looks like in `name.com`:

  ![Setting a glue record](https://github.com/sudosammy/knary/raw/master/screenshots/nameserver-ip.png "Setting a glue record")

+**Note:** You may need to raise a support ticket to have step #2 and #3 performed by your registrar.
+If your registry requires you to have multiple nameservers but doesn't permit them to use the same IP address for both, set the second one to other nameserver, such as `8.8.8.8` or `1.1.1.1`.

 4. This will take some time to propagate, so setup your [webhook](https://github.com/sudosammy/knary#webhook-config).